Once upon a time I sold suits.

 Here is what gets me excited about fashion:

-- The growing focus on ethical, eco, and sustainable fashion- This movement is an unstoppable force.
-The advent of the internet and social media has done wonders for exposing us to misdeeds in agriculture, government, and of many mega corporations who take advantage of our people, our resources and our lands.
+- The microscope on the fashion industry- This movement is an unstoppable force.
 On the slippery coattails of the oil industry, the fashion industry is the second most polluting industry in the world and it's time it was put under the spotlight.
 Born out of the Rana plaza complex collapse in Dhaka, Bangladesh on April 24th, 2013 where 1,134 people were killed, Fashion Revolution, an organization that created Fashion Revolution Week.
-Where from April 18-24, we can take a collective stance on social media, contact brands directly and ask, #whomademyclothes and demand better for the people who make our clothes They also have guidebooks you can download on 'How To Be A Fashion Revolutionary' and '#Haulternatives' a way of refreshing your wardrobe without buying any new clothes.
+They also have guidebooks you can download on 'How To Be A Fashion Revolutionary' and '#Haulternatives' a way of refreshing your wardrobe without buying any new clothes.
+A fantastic branch of this movement is the uprising of brands who are opening up their lines of product in the name of transparency.

 - Consignment and second-hand shopping- I absolutely love consignment shopping.
 Say you went through a huge orange phase a few years ago.
 From burnt umber to tangerine dream, that was your jam!
 And you rocked it!
 Flash forward to the present and you no longer lust for those fiery hues.
 As long as they are gently worn and clean, chances are someone might love them as much as you did.
 Most of my clothing is picked up from consignment or vintage shops around the world.
 Vintage stores are usually the first places I go when I get some shopping time in a new city.
 Used and vintage clothing gives you a real feel of how people in an area express themselves.
 Zara, the Spanish mega-retailer, is the world's biggest selling brand, but do you think a mass produced product from one of their chains is a better representation of the Spanish people than what you can find at a vintage clothing stand at a flea market in Barcelona?